 AKC Canine Good Citizen Evaluator, Canine Good Citizen Evaluator, CHIC Certified, Whelping and Medical Intervention Course Completed (AKC), American Kennel Club Canine College, Associate Dog Trainer, Puppy Culture Breeder, AKC Breeder with H.E.A.R.T..

-Heidi has been a member of Good Dog for over 5 years
+Heidi has been a member of Good Dog for almost 6 years

 Heidi was screened for responsible practices and has been a member since 2020.